-The Transition to Pediatric Nursing Program is tailored to nurses with a BSN who have worked a minimum of one year with the adult population.
+The Transition to Pediatrics Program is tailored to staff who have worked a minimum of one year with the adult population but have little to no experience working with the pediatric population.
 It is designed to teach you everything you need to know about becoming a pediatric nurse.
-The program ultimately culminates in eligibility for national certification as a pediatric nurse.

-During the 12-month program, you will attend 52 hours of paid course work over the first month, as well as unit-specific clinical orientation with a preceptor.
-These courses are designed to help you understand the differences between nursing care of adults and children by providing you with both knowledge and clinical experience.
+The program includes two consecutive days of paid coursework as well as unit-specific clinical orientation with a preceptor and orientation in a skills lab setting.
+This structure is designed to help you understand the differences between nursing care of adults and children by providing you with both knowledge and clinical experience.

-In order to join the program, you must apply for and be hired into an open staff RN position in one of the following units who are participating in the Transition Program:
+In order to join the program, you must apply for and be hired into an open position within the organization that participates in the Transition Program.
+Examples of areas that participate in the program are as follows:

 - 6 Med Surg: 24-bed unit caring for diabetic and hematology/oncology patients

-- Newborn Intensive Care (NICU): 40-bed unit caring for preterm and sick newborns
+- Newborn Intensive Care Unit (NICU): 40-bed unit caring for preterm and sick newborns

-- Pediatric Intensive Care (PICU): 19-bed unit caring for intense, acutely ill patients of all ages
+- Pediatric Intensive Care Unit (PICU): 19-bed unit caring for intense, acutely ill patients of all ages

 - Short Stay Unit (SSU): 9-bed unit caring for all patients with a length of stay of 24 hours or less

-If you do have some experience in pediatric nursing, you will have the opportunity to collaborate with one of our educators to assess your level of knowledge and develop an individualized unit orientation program built on your prior experience.
+The program is offered every other month to ensure timely delivery of the content during the first month of your employment.
+If you have some pediatric experience but would like more information, you will have the opportunity to collaborate with one of our educators to assess your level of knowledge and develop an individualized unit orientation program built on your prior experience.

 There is no formal application process for the Transition to Pediatrics Program.
-Once you have been hired into a participating unit (see list above), you will be automatically enrolled.
+Once you have been hired into a participating unit, you will be automatically enrolled.

 Coursework & Curriculum

-You will work with a preceptor on their unit on 2 shifts per week, as well as attend class 2 days per week.
+You will work with a preceptor on your unit in addition to the classes.
 The length of orientation will be customized to your needs and the planned orientation for each unit.
-In most cases, unit-specific orientation will continue after the completion of transition courses.
+In most cases, unit-specific orientation will continue after the completion of the coursework.

 Course content includes:

-- Detailed review of pediatric body system assessments and related conditions
+- A detailed review of pediatric body systems and related conditions

 - Family-centered care